Nothing Definitive is an enlightenment blog by Sam Shadow (SMSHDW).

 Somewhere, deep in a dark place, a solitary statue stirs and a crack forms down its side…

 The more I learn the more I understand why people work so hard to succeed.
 It’s because we all start so far away from any meaningful end game.
 Each insight takes me one step forward rationally, but it feels like a net loss because my position on the game board becomes more clear.
 It’s almost as if the more I learn the further backwards I find myself.
-It’s an interesting dilemma because I can’t go back and willing ignorance isn’t an option.
-Moving forward increases my intelligence and allows me to see reality more clearly, but it paints a much bleaker picture overall.
+It’s an interesting dilemma because moving forward increases my intelligence and allows me to see reality more clearly, but it paints a much bleaker picture overall.
 I wonder if there is a way to negate the effect of moving backwards by somehow accurately pinpointing your position on the game board so new insights only felt like a step forward?
+Basically you would be taking a huge hit up front, probably devastating your ego, but then recovering in a position that actually wasn’t delusional.

 Logic, rationality, philosophy, and science.
 These pursuits construct tools inside your mind for interpreting reality.
 It then becomes less an aimless struggle for self-awareness and more about cultivating good decisions over a long stretch of time.
 A game of statistics that’s less focused on you as an individual and more on navigating an external game board.
 How do you maximize your successes?
 What direction are you traveling in?
 Knowing who you are is still important, but maybe you are equally defined by the path forward as by the path behind.

 Being thoughtful and labeled as someone who thinks about others is yet another calculation.
 There are 24 hours in a day, you sleep on average 8 of them, you spend another 10-12 working, at school, or tending to necessities.
 That leaves 4-6 hours each day that you can customize to your liking.
 Those 4-6 precious hours are yours to spend however you wish and those who are more selfish spend a higher percentage of them thinking about themselves and their own endeavors.
 Let’s say the average person spends 5% of their time thinking about others in some meaningful way while a selfish person spends 1%.
 Let’s then average 4-6 hours to 5 and convert it to minutes = 300 minutes.
 At 5% that is 15 minutes per day that the average person goes out of their way to really think about another person’s well-being and ways they could help improve it.
 1% would be 3 minutes.
 Someone who is “thoughtful” might adjust that percentage to 10% and spend 30 minutes per day thinking about others.
 The point is, we go about our days not reflecting on how we really spend our time, and even less on adjusting them to reach our goals.
-This thought process could be applied to many different things.
+By consciously recognizing this fact, you have the power every day to change how you spend your free time.
+And this thought process applies to many different things, not just your level of selfishness.
 For awhile, I conducted an experiment using Toggl where I tracked every minute of my day for weeks.
 It revealed new insights about how I really spend my time and, as a result, who I really am.
+The second level after that, is the realization that small adjustments, tweaking your day just slightly, changes the long-term statistics of your behavior and the results.
+A 1% increase towards selflessness, over a long period of time, could result in all sorts of unexpected benefits from the extra 3 minutes per day, 21 minutes per week, or 18 hours per year.
+That’s the power of recognizing how numbers can influence your life.